-Appendix C: Patient Aligned Care Team Compass Metrics137
+Appendix C: Patient Aligned Care Team Compass Metrics150

-Note: The OIG did not assess VA's data for accuracy or completeness The OIG omitted Chicago-California Avenue, IL (537QA), as no data was reported.
-Data Definition: "The average number of calendar days between a new patient's primary care completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date."
+Note: The OIG did not assess VA's data for accuracy or completeness.

+Data Definition: "The average number of calendar days between a New Patient's Primary Care completed appointment (clinic stops 322, 323, and 350, excluding [Compensation and Pension] appointments) and the earliest of [three] possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date."
 Note that prior to FY15, this metric was calculated using the earliest possible create date.

-137 Department of Veterans Affairs, Patient Aligned Care Teams Compass Data Definitions, accessed September 13, 2018.
+150 Department of Veterans Affairs, Patient Aligned Care Teams Compass Data Definitions, accessed September 13, 2018.

-Note: The OIG did not assess VA's data for accuracy or completeness.
-The OIG omitted Chicago-California Avenue, IL (537QA), as no data was reported.
-Data Definition: "The average number of calendar days between an established patient's primary care completed appointment (clinic stops 322, 323, and 350, excluding Compensation and Pension appointments) and the earliest of three possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date."
+Note: The OIG did not assess VA's data for accuracy or completeness

+Data Definition: "The average number of calendar days between an Established Patient's Primary Care completed appointment (clinic stops 322, 323, and 350, excluding [Compensation and Pension] appointments) and the earliest of [three] possible preferred (desired) dates (Electronic Wait List (EWL), Cancelled by Clinic Appointment, Completed Appointment) from the completed appointment date."

-Appendix D: Strategic Analytics for Improvement and Learning (SAIL) Metric Definitions138
+Appendix D: Strategic Analytics for Improvement and Learning (SAIL) Metric Definitions151

-Measure Definition Desired Direction ACSC hospitalization Ambulatory care sensitive conditions hospitalizations A lower value is better than a higher value Adjusted LOS Acute care risk adjusted length of stay A lower value is better than a higher value Admit reviews met % Acute admission reviews that meet interqual criteria A higher value is better than a lower value APP capacity Advanced practice provider capacity A lower value is better than a higher value Best place to work All employee survey best places to work score A higher value is better than a lower value Call responsiveness Call center speed in picking up calls and telephone abandonment rate A lower value is better than a higher value Care transition Care transition (Inpatient) A higher value is better than a lower value Complications Acute care risk adjusted complication ratio (observed to expected ratio) A lower value is better than a higher value Comprehensiveness Comprehensiveness (PCMH) A higher value is better than a lower value Cont stay reviews met % Acute continued stay reviews that meet interqual criteria A higher value is better than a lower value Efficiency Overall efficiency measured as 1 divided by SFA (Stochastic Frontier Analysis) A higher value is better than a lower value Efficiency/capacity Efficiency and physician capacity A higher value is better than a lower value Employee satisfaction Overall satisfaction with job A higher value is better than a lower value
+Measure Definition Desired Direction ACSC hospitalization Ambulatory care sensitive conditions hospitalizations A lower value is better than a higher value Adjusted LOS Acute care risk adjusted length of stay A lower value is better than a higher value Admit reviews met Percent acute admission reviews that meet interqual criteria A higher value is better than a lower value APP capacity Advanced practice provider capacity A lower value is better than a higher value Best place to work All employee survey best places to work score A higher value is better than a lower value Call responsiveness Call center speed in picking up calls and telephone abandonment rate A lower value is better than a higher value Care transition Care transition (Inpatient) A higher value is better than a lower value Complications Acute care risk adjusted complication ratio (observed to expected ratio) A lower value is better than a higher value Comprehensiveness Comprehensiveness (PCMH) A higher value is better than a lower value Cont stay reviews met Percent acute continued stay reviews that meet interqual criteria A higher value is better than a lower value Efficiency Overall efficiency measured as 1 divided by SFA (Stochastic Frontier Analysis) A higher value is better than a lower value Efficiency/capacity Efficiency and physician capacity A higher value is better than a lower value Employee satisfaction Overall satisfaction with job A higher value is better than a lower value

-138 VHA Support Service Center (VSSC), Strategic Analytics for Improvement and Learning (SAIL) (last updated December 26, 2018). http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=8938.
+151 VHA Support Service Center (VSSC), Strategic Analytics for Improvement and Learning (SAIL) (last updated December 26, 2018). http://vaww.vssc.med.va.gov/VSSCEnhancedProductManagement/DisplayDocument.aspx?DocumentID=8938.
 (The website was accessed on March 7, 2019, but is not accessible by the public.)